Rebel Wilson Flaunts Her Curves In A Revealing Black Dress As She Lounges On A Couch

 “You’re slaying girl!
 Looking awesome,” praised one follower.

-“You got skinny!!” declared one of Rebel’s fans.
+“You got skinny!!” another fan declared.

 “That’s mah gurl.
-Slay it!” declared another follower.
+Slay it!” enthused a third person.

-“Looking amazing… you always do!” someone else wrote.
+“Looking amazing… you always do!” a fourth user admired.

 Rebel has made it clear she is proud of her physical transformation and she has not stopped working out and improving upon what she has already accomplished.
 Her sense of humor is just as wry as ever, but she now has a sexy, confident vibe as well that keeps her fans buzzing and wanting more.